Georgetown, Texas Child Custody Attorney Fights for Your Children’s Best Interests

 Georgetown, TX child custody attorney explains custody laws

 My staff and I at Kevin Henderson Attorney at Law are well-versed in multiple family law topics.
 I offer consultations to discuss your case and I provide sound legal advice you can rely on from a board-certified family law attorney serving Williamson County, Round Rock, Austin, Temple, and Bastrop.
-Call me at 512.887.1996 or contact my office online to arrange a consultation.
+Call me or contact my office online to arrange a consultation.